Tylerlhess/docker-vault-consul-postgres/README.md

 ## Overview

 This is a handy repo that gets a dockerized Vault server up, using Consul as a backend.
-Setting this us was much harder (for me anyway) than I felt it should be, so I wanted to make this config available for anyone else struggling to make this work.
+Setting this up was much harder (for me anyway) than I felt it should be, so I wanted to make this config available for anyone else struggling to make this work.

 I tested this on Mac OS X, with Docker in swarm mode, and it's working there.